CROSSING THE AISLE

 DON'T BE FOOLED.
 KNOW THE REAL ENEMY.

 Abraham Lincoln quoted The Bible when he said "a house divided against itself cannot stand".
 The time has come for America's people to stand closer together on the common things that unite us.
-If we are not willing to meet half way on each others freedom inspired ideas (that we cannot factually disprove, of course), then we may be on our way to having others from around the world one day, dictate their point of view on us.
+If we are not willing to meet half way, on each others freedom inspired ideas (that we cannot factually reject), then we may be on our way to having others from around the world one day, dictate their point of view on us.
 Whether we like it or not.
-250 years could go down the drain.
+250 years of freedom of ideas, could go down the drain.

 We are better than that.
 What good is gaining political points at the cost of losing freedom and our country's soul.
 There is a reason that people around the world want to immigrate only here.